ashoffmann90/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 It streamlines the Route path and render, so that instead of having the path and render properties, you only need a variable set to useRouteMatch(whatever/you're/matching).

 2. How would you explain form validation to someone who has never programmed before?

+Form validation ensures that the data that is put into the form is in the correct format you're looking for.
+Things like; making sure the Terms and Conditions are agreed to before the user can submit the form, or making sure the password is strong enough, or making sure that the zip code is a 5 character number.

 3. In 1-2 sentences, define end to end testing.

+End to End testing allows us to make sure the Front End is working correctly.
+It allows us to test things that the user will be interacting with.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.